-The Wave Evo Cursoris has heel height of 24mm and a and forefoot height of 24 mm, giving it a drop of 0mm, although some sites record it as 4mm.
+The Wave Evo Cursoris has a heel height of 24mm and a forefoot height of 24 mm, giving it a drop of 0mm, although some sites record it as 4mm.
 A zero drop encourages a midfoot strike, improves running form, and builds muscles and tendons that will eventually improve speed.
 Some testers had no problems with the drop, while others experienced soreness while they adjusted from a higher drop or to a midfoot strike.

 - Dynamotion fit allows the shoe to move along with the foot

 - Wider toe box allows the toes to splay and push off comfortably

 - 12mm thick midsole and wider forefoot allow smooth transitions and stable midfoot strikes

 - Wave technology protects the forefoot during road runs